Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 The risks involved include damage not only to the surfaces you’re cleaning, but also bodily harm.

 Peracetic acid is what results from the mixture.
-This acid won’t only cause irritation to skin and eyes but also to internal organs such as the respiratory system.
+This acid won’t only irritate skin and eyes but also to internal organs such as the respiratory system.

-Different cleaners should also be used in order to avoid the two substances coming in contact.
+Different cleaners should also be used to avoid the two substances coming in contact.

 Hydrogen Peroxide + Baking Soda